syamantak42/Agentic_AI_with_Langgraph/README.md

 ## Setup
--Get your free Serper key from https://serper.dev/ -Download and install ollama and get the local language model running (ollama run "modelname") - we use gemma3:4b -pip install requirements.txt
+-Get your free Serper key from https://serper.dev/ -Download and install ollama and get the local language model running (ollama run "modelname"): we use gemma3:4b -pip install requirements.txt